grandrew/beautiful-jekyll/clientstart.md

 - Your computation results are not reliable as they may be compromised or corrupted

 So generally you will want to send anonymous data and implement result checking or redundancy for all the tasks.

+## Rating System

+We will gradually roll out a rating system with the feel of uber car-sharing ratings: if the Node Owner drops sessions, has a slow machine or otherwise misbehaves he will be either automatically or manually voted down and punished.
+On the other hand, we will introduce rating system for Clients to filter out abuse.

+## Final step

+Please [Sign up](https://junk.systems/client/) to start running your tasks.